Frequently Asked Questions by Students

 CS2204 is a course designed specifically for the Scientific Computing minor, and its content is better suited for people interested in scientific computing, in terms of content, level, and application.
 CS2201 is an acceptable alternative if students find it impossible to enroll in CS2204 because of scheduling or if students are planning to minor in both Scientific Computing and Computer Science; CS2201 is required for the Computer Science minor without substitute.

 CS2204 is not being offered this year.
 Can I take CS2201?

 Yes.
-Course staffing issues may make it impossible to offer CS2204 every year.
+Course staffing issues and scheduling may make it impossible to offer CS2204 every semester.
 CS2201 is an acceptable alternative.

 How do I get involved in a research project?

 See http://www.vanderbilt.edu/scientific_computing/researchopportunities.php for more information.
 Students interested in participating in research should try to talk with potential faculty members well in advance.
 Please note that any particular faculty member may be unable to supervise an undergraduate research project for a variety of reasons (e.g., the student does not have the required background, the faculty member is going on academic leave, or the laboratory is over capacity).
 Talking with several potential faculty mentors is recommended.

 Can my honors project in another discipline count also toward my Scientific Computing minor?